48% Digital Revenue, Falling Revenue Per Employee: The Rate Optimization That Didn't Materialize

-Cognizant Technology Solutions, a Large Enterprise IT Services & Consulting company, achieved measurable value creation through Rate Optimization.
-The digital revenue mix shift was real, but the rate optimization thesis was not borne out in the aggregate financial metrics:.
+Cognizant Technology Solutions, a Large Enterprise IT Services & Consulting company, created value through Rate Optimization.

 Through FY2018, Cognizant's pricing model was under structural pressure.
 The company had built its business on India-based delivery at competitive rates, but offshore rate arbitrage was commoditizing across the IT services industry.
 Revenue was $16.13 billion (FY2018) with approximately 260,000 employees, yielding revenue per employee of approximately $62,000.
 GAAP operating margin was 17.4% (non-GAAP: 20.7%).
 However, the company's traditional application maintenance and infrastructure services were facing margin pressure from wage inflation in India, and Cognizant's growth was slowing relative to peers.
 The company needed to shift its revenue mix toward higher-value digital services (cloud, data, AI/ML, cybersecurity) to sustain growth and differentiate from lower-cost competitors.